 On Friday, Dhaka occupied the second position in the list.
-The city of Delhi in neighbouring India occupied the first place.
-The third and fourth spots were grabbed by Lahore of Pakistan and Beĳing of China, respectively.
+The city of Kolkata in neighbouring India occupied the first place.
+The third and fourth spots were grabbed by Karachi and Lahore of Pakistan.

 An AQI between 201 and 300 is considered 'poor', while a reading of 301 to 400 is said to be 'hazardous', posing serious health risks to city residents.

 The capital's poor air quality has become a serious cause of concern for residents as long-term exposure to air pollution has been linked to an increased risk of dying from Covid-19.

 AQI, an index for reporting daily air quality, is used by government agencies to inform people how clean or polluted the air of a certain city is, and what associated health effects might be a concern for them.

 In Bangladesh, the overall AQI is based on five criteria pollutants – Particulate Matter (PM10 and PM2.5), NO2, CO, SO2, and Ozone (O3).

 Bangladesh has a subtropical monsoon climate characterised by wide seasonal variations in rainfall, high temperatures and humidity.
 Generally, Dhaka’s air starts getting fresh when monsoon rains begin in mid-June.

 Air pollution consistently ranks among the top risk factors for death and disability worldwide.
 Breathing polluted air has long been recognised as increasing a person’s chances of developing heart disease, chronic respiratory diseases, lung infections, and cancer, according to several studies.